 The Monitoring Plan submission must be endorsed by the Corporation's Chief Executive or equivalent, then validated and approved by NEA prior to the start of the facility's first reporting period.
-The approved Monitoring Plan submission will apply for all future reporting periods unless there is a change to the Monitoring Plan submission requiring a resubmission (refer to Section 2.3).
+The approved Monitoring Plan submission will apply to all future reporting periods unless there is a change to the Monitoring Plan submission (refer to Section 2.3).